 By Car -- Take Highway 3 east from Bangkok; tolls are payable on the toll roads.

 The Tourism Authority of Thailand (TAT) office (609 Moo 10, Pratamnak Rd.; tel.
 03842-7667) is south of Pattaya City, up the hill on the road between Pattaya and neighboring Jomtien.
-Plenty of info is available in most hotel lobbies, along with free local maps and publications, such as What's On Pattaya and Explore Pattaya and the East Coast.
-Pattaya Mail is the local English-language paper, which costs 25B.
+Pattaya Mail is the local English-language paper.

 Pattaya Beach Road is the heart of the town; a long strip of hotels, bars, restaurants, and shops overlook Pattaya Bay.
 Pattaya 2nd and Pattaya 3rd roads run parallel to Beach Road and form a busy central grid of small, crowded sois bound by North Pattaya and South Pattaya roads, bisected by Central Pattaya Road.
-At both the far northern (The Dusit Resort) and the far southern (Sheraton Pattaya Resort) ends of the strip are two bluffs.
-Due south is condo-lined Jomtien Beach -- a 15-minute ride from Pattaya.
+At both the far northern and the far southern ends of the beach are two bluffs protecting the bay.
+North Pattaya is a more upmarket place to relax than Pattaya South, which is the nightlife center of the city.
+Due south is condo-lined Jomtien Beach—a 15-minute ride from Pattaya.
+While slightly overdeveloped, it is a pleasant spot and there is a gay-friendly beach at Hat Dongtan.
+Jomtien Beach is best for active sports like windsurfing and swimming.
+The northern side of the bay, known as Naklua, is the quietest part of Pattaya.

 By Car -- Car-rental agencies offering discounts in the off-season abound.
 Well-known car-rental companies, such as Avis, have counters at the Dusit Resort (tel.
 03836-1627); rates start at about 1,200B per day for a Suzuki Caribbean, to 1,700B upward for a compact sedan.
-Budget Car Rental's office, at Beach Road (tel.
+Budget Car Rental's office, at Thip Plaze, 219/1–3 Moo 10, Beach Road (tel.
 03871-0717), offers comparable rates.
 There are plenty of local agencies, but beware of the poor condition of the older-model jeeps; read the contract and check the vehicles before renting.
-One such agency is Chalee Car Rental, 312/13-14, Moo 9, Pattaya 3rd Rd. (tel.
-03872-0413; www.pattayacarrental.com), with cars from 1,200B per day (minimum 3 days).

 By Motorcycle -- Let's be honest.
 Pattaya is a party town and its busy roads are full of drunk and reckless drivers.
 But the brave (or foolish) can rent 100cc motorcycles for around 200B a day, or less for a longer period.
 You just need your passport as collateral -- nobody asks to see a license -- but insurance is not included, so a big risk is involved, as accidents are so common.
 Big choppers and Japanese speed bikes (500cc) start at around 1,000B per day.
 Helmets are mandatory by law -- so wear one, even if the locals don't.

 There are many independent money-changing booths, 24-hour bank exchanges (with better rates), and ATMs at every turn in town.
-The post office is on Soi Post Office, near the Royal Garden Plaza (tel.
-03842-9341).
+The post office is on Soi Post Office.
 Bangkok Pattaya Hospital (tel.
 03825-9999) has full services and English-speaking staff.
 In Pattaya, the numbers for the Tourist Police are tel.
 03842-9371 or 1155.
-Internet services are easy to find.
-Rates are about 30B to 60B per hour.
-There are a number of Internet cafes along the waterfront (try Soi Yamato).